robinmonjo/bomber/README.md

 It shows a sample of the game.
 There is a lot more to discover such as a cool list of weapons.
 If you want to see by yourself, go ahead and download the sources.

-# Technical description
+### Technical description

 This game is built using the [cocos2d](http://www.cocos2d-iphone.org/) for iPhone library.
 All the physics is managed by [Chipmunk](http://chipmunk-physics.net/) physic engine (the free version, included in cocos2d).

-# Set up the dev environment
+### Set up the dev environment

+Open up a terminal and `cd` to the root folder that will contain the project.
+Clone the repository `git clone git@github.com:robinmonjo/bomber.git` `cd` into the cloned directory `cd bomber`
+Launch the setup script `./setup.sh` (if it doesn't launch make it executable: `chmod +x setup.sh`) Wait and xcode will open it for you.
+Set the build target to bomber and you're good to go

+### Manually set up the dev environment

 * Create a root directory.
 Clone the repository inside this root directory.
 This will create a folder *bomber*.